kmogatas/cse15l-lab-reports/lab-report-4.md

 ID: A17051705
 ```
 ---
-For this lab report, we will be working with three different snippets.
-We will be creating a total of six tests cases as we will be creating three on my groups test and three for the group we reviewed in week 7.
-We will run and show what the outcome was within each test for each snippet.
+For this lab report, I will be working with three different snippets.
+I will be creating a total of six tests cases as I will be creating three on my code and three for the group I reviewed in week 7.
+I will run and show what the outcome was within each test for each snippet.

 This is the link to my PERSONAL repository:
 [https://github.com/kmogatas/markdown-parser.git](https://github.com/kmogatas/markdown-parser.git)

-Now, this is the link to the group we reviewed:
+Now, this is the link to the group I reviewed:
 [https://github.com/mdsflyboy/markdown-parser](https://github.com/mdsflyboy/markdown-parser)

 ---